top of page

 Screen Shot 2022-06-28 at 8.23.21 PM.png

-Afterward, I created a sitemap with the features and pages to be included on the website.
-I organized the information in a way that would be most intuitive to users and promote business goals.
+Afterward, I created a sitemap and organized the information in a way that would be most intuitive to users and promote business goals.

 Paper wireframes

-Afterward creating the sitemap, I put pen to paper and began to design some wireframes.
-Firstly, I made various iterations of the website version of the homepage to get an idea of the layout that would best suit users at the beginning of their user journey.
-Then I sketched the main user flow of finding and purchasing an item.
-I included a few variations of the ‘Cart’ screen.
+I put pen to paper and began to design some wireframes.
+I made various iterations of the desktop version of the homepage to determine which layout that would best suit users at the beginning of their user journey.
+Then, I sketched the main user flow of finding and purchasing an item.
+I also included a few variations of the ‘Cart’ screen.

 Screen Shot 2022-06-28 at 5.44.54 PM.png